 - And thirdly, in case you are going to hire this candidate, he already knows the team and the people he is going to work with.
-That might be an important decision-making criteria for him, too.
+That might be an important decision-making criterion for him, too.

-As you can see, this step is a nice-to-have one if you have the time and if it is of interest for your team and the open job position.
+As you can see, this step is a nice-to-have one if you have the time and if it is of interest to your team and the open job position.

 Step 6: Probation Period or Test

 I know you are probably excited that you have found the right person for the job position.
 But before you sign the contract for the entire project or an open-ended one, do yourself (and the applicant) a favor and run a trial or something like that.
 Although he or she sounded great on paper and during the video call, the reality could still look different.

-For example, I had one case, were I hired a developer who spoke perfect English on the phone.
+For example, I had one case, where I hired a developer who spoke perfect English on the phone.
 As soon as he signed the contract and started working, he didn’t understand any instructions and wasn’t able to communicate properly.
 Clearly, it was a different person during the call than who ended up doing the work.
 Probably a shady agency or something like that.
 Big hassle, trust me.

 Unfortunately, that is one of the downsides of hiring remote workers.
 You can never be 100% sure who is sitting behind the computer.

 The way I do it now is to tell them in advance the entire project but only assign them smaller tasks.
 As soon as I’m happy with their performance, I assign another milestone for the next part of the project.

 Obviously, this method won’t work for every type of job or company.
 But please make sure you don’t sign any long-term or high-volume contracts if you don’t know exactly they are genuine.
 This is even more important when it comes to hiring remote workers.